EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning: Experiments

 \subsubsection{Implementation Details}

+All experiments are conducted using the official dataset splits.
 For AVEC 2013/2014, visual features are extracted using a ResNet-50 encoder pre-trained on WebFace~\cite{zhu2021webface260m} and fine-tuned with video-level labels, yielding 128-dimensional embeddings.
 For DAIC-WOZ and E-DAIC, we follow~\cite{li2025audio} to derive 49-dimensional visual descriptors comprising head pose, eye gaze, and facial action units.
 Audio features are consistently extracted across all datasets using Silero VAD~\cite{silero2024vad}, producing 50-dimensional representations combining eGeMAPS, MFCCs with deltas, and temporal indices.
 To handle varying video durations, we randomly sample a single 1,000-frame segment per AVEC 2014 clip during training, and five uniformly spaced segments for the longer AVEC 2013, DAIC-WOZ, and E-DAIC recordings.
 At test time, ten equidistant segments are extracted per sample, and their predictions are averaged.
-Given the pronounced severity imbalance in DAIC-WOZ and E-DAIC, high-severity training samples (PHQ-8 $\geq$ 15) are oversampled to mitigate bias towards low-severity predictions.
+Given the pronounced severity imbalance in DAIC-WOZ and E-DAIC, high-severity training samples are oversampled to mitigate bias towards low-severity predictions.

 Our proposed EviDep is implemented in PyTorch and trained on an NVIDIA GeForce RTX 4090 GPU.
 The model is trained for 100 epochs using the Adam optimizer with a learning rate of $1\times10^{-4}$ and a batch size of 4.
 We employ the Haar wavelet basis with a DWT decomposition level of $L=3$, and set the feature fusion dimension to $D=128$.
 The loss weights are empirically configured as $\lambda_{\text{aln}}=1.0$, $\lambda_{\text{rec}}=0.001$, $\lambda_{\text{aux}}=0.2$, $\lambda_{\text{orth}}=0.05$, and $\lambda_r=1\times10^{-4}$.
 Finally, the dynamic curriculum coefficient $\eta_t$ increases linearly from 0 to 1 over the initial $T=20$ burn-in epochs.